Eszti2222/s17-es2025-training-hu-module_d-interactive-frontend-using-an-api/README.md

 ## Task Origin

-This project task is based on test projects from the **EuroSkills 2025 Training Competition HU** for **Module D - Interactive Frontend using an API**.
+This project task is based on test projects from the **EuroSkills 2025 Training Competition HU** for **Module D - Interactive Frontend using an API** submitted by the Skills IT team (HU).
 Tasks from these competitions are updated, modularized, and standardized to form the basis of the project task repository within the Erasmus+ **"Marketable IT Skills : Integrating Real-World Challenges into Vocational Education"** project.

 ## Content